Stellar multiplicity and stellar rotation: Insights from APOGEE: Data and Methods

 Close companions with sufficiently high $q$ can produce measurable contributions to the observed spectrum, which can introduce biases into APOGEE's spectral fits and resulting spectral parameters \citep{El-Badry2018a}.
 Additionally, these double-lined spectroscopic binaries, or SB2s, can lead to two distinct peaks in the spectrum's cross-correlation function and thus unreliable identification of the primary's RVs.
 We account for this uncertainty in the RV selection by using the sample of likely SB2s presented in \cite{Mazzola2020}, where the RV for each visit was determined at the highest peak of either the APOGEE CCFs or recalculated CCFs using the method described in \citet{Kounkel2019,Kounkel2021}.
 Our quality-cut sample contained 108 789 stars, 1052 of which were identified as likely SB2s.

 The APOGEE ASPCAP pipeline estimates rotational broadening for most dwarfs but nearly no giants or subgiants.
-Following the work of \citet{Tayar2015,Dixon2020}, we supplemented any available values with an additional analysis that cross-correlated the observed combined spectra to rotationally broadened versions of the template spectra to search for rotation not identified in the ASPCAP analysis.
-Because the APOGEE spectra are recorded on three individual detector arrays, this procedure was performed on the data from each of the arrays separately, giving us a mean and standard deviation for each \vsini\ measurement.
-We excluded measurements below 5 \kms\ for giants, allowing measurements down to 2 \kms\ for dwarfs, and any cases where the standard deviation was larger than the average.
+Following the work of \citet{Tayar2015,Dixon2020}, we cross-correlate the observed combined spectrum with broadened versions of the provided fit spectrum to determine if additional broadening is necessary over what was identified in the ASPCAP analysis.
+Because the APOGEE spectra are recorded on three individual detector arrays, this procedure was performed on the data from each of the arrays separately, giving us a mean and standard deviation for each additional broadening measurement.
+We excluded measurements below 5 \kms\ for giants, allowing measurements down to 2 \kms\ for dwarfs, and excluded any cases where the standard deviation was larger than the average.
 We then added this additional broadening to any \vsini\ measurement provided by the ASPCAP pipeline; for some stars where there was no \vsini\ provided before, we add new measurements.

 After running our quality-cut APOGEE sample through this pipeline, we then removed the likely SB2s within our sample due to concerns that their rotation rates are likely overestimated due to our pipeline interpreting blended spectral lines as rotational broadening \citep{Simonian2020}.
 This will bias our sample of binaries towards mass ratios $q\lesssim0.9$, and this may introduce a slight bias towards higher primary masses, as there is some evidence that K-type stars have a larger twin excess than FG stars \citep{ElBadry2019}.
 However, an individual analysis of each SB2 spectrum and estimated \vsini\ would be required to confidently include them, and such an analysis is beyond the scope of the current work.